 My pronouns are he/him.
 Twitter here | Google Scholar here.

-My work has appeared in a variety of media outlets, including interviews with BBC Future, the Guardian, and RT.
-In addition, I have written about my academic research across assorted newspapers articles, Op-Eds, and academic blogs.
-Publications include:
+My work regularly appears in the media, including interviews with BBC Future, the Guardian, and Newsweek.
+I occasionally write newspapers articles, Op-Eds, and academic blogs.

 Policy Engagement and Impact

-After co-producing (with Surindar Dhesi and Arshad Isakjee) the first public health investigation of a European refugee camp: 'An Environmental Health Assessment of the New Migrant Camp in Calais' (2015), I provided written evidence to the Home Affairs Committee All-Party Parliamentary Groups on Migration, including the 'Migration crisis inquiry' (2015) [available here] and Commons Select Committee 'European responses to irregular migration' (2019) [available here].
+After co-producing the first public health investigation of a European refugee camp: 'An Environmental Health Assessment of the New Migrant Camp in Calais' (2015) alongside Surindar Dhesi and Arshad Isakjee, I provided written evidence to the Home Affairs Committee All-Party Parliamentary Groups on Migration, including the 'Migration crisis inquiry' (2015) [available here] and Commons Select Committee 'European responses to irregular migration' (2019) [available here].
 I have also submitted evidence to the 'International Development Committee inquiry into the effects of COVID-19 on developing countries and those hosting refugees' (2020) [available here], for the the Department of International Development (DFID).
 At the EU level, I have presented ongoing research about border violence to MEPs and members of the European Commission in Brussels.
 The interdisciplinary research about about Covid-19 and the waste industry has contributed to the report: 'UK Waste Sector COVID-19 Response and Resilience Report' (CIWM 2020).

 Current PhD students: